talalter/image-search-app/docs/SETUP.md

 1. **Database**: Use managed PostgreSQL (AWS RDS, Google Cloud SQL)
 2. **Java Backend**: Package as JAR and deploy to cloud (AWS Elastic Beanstalk, Heroku)
+3. **Python Backend**: Containerize with Docker and deploy separately
-3. **Python Service**: Containerize with Docker and deploy separately
+4. **Python Service**: Containerize with Docker and deploy separately
-4. **Frontend**: Build and serve static files with Nginx or CDN
+5. **Frontend**: Build and serve static files with Nginx or CDN
-5. **Environment Variables**: Use secrets manager, never commit passwords
+6. **Environment Variables**: Use secrets manager, never commit passwords

 Example build commands:
 ```bash